StephanGR/docker-openvpn-client/README.md

 # docker-oepnvpn-client

-Small bash script run on docker for check kimsufi availability and notify by telegram
+Container openvpn client for PUREVPN provider with auto change IP/sevreur and notification by telegram

 ## Get kimsufi-availability